New and forthcoming

 The book asks many other questions too.
 What was Roy Orbison’s problem?
 Who does Joni Mitchell think she is?
 Why did Jagger and Lennon sing like that (and not like this)?
 What did Aretha Franklin do to deserve the title ‘Queen of Soul’?
-For that matter, what is ‘soul’?
+For that matter, what is “soul’?
 What is the point of crooning?
-What does it mean if Frank Sinatra leaves you cold?
-Billie, Janis, Amy: do the voices of anguish always dissolve into spectacle?
+What does it say about you if Frank Sinatra leaves you cold?
+Billie, Janis, Amy: must the voices of anguish always dissolve into spectacle?
 And why isn’t the world better acquainted with Gladys Horton?

 The history of post-war popular music is traditionally told sociologically or in terms of musicological influence and innovation in style.
-Sometimes it is biographical, sometimes fashion conscious.
-Often the story simply follows the money or the celebrity of its stars.
+Sometimes the story is biographical, sometimes fashion conscious.
+Often it simply follows the money or the celebrity of its stars.